 Easement or Right of Way Vacation Application

-On occasion, property owners would like the City to vacate an existing public right-of-way (ROW) adjacent to their property or vacate and existing easement on their property.
-In order to Vacate and easement or ROW, property owners must first complete a petition, and application form and submit the applicable fees.
+On occasion, property owners would like the City to vacate an existing public right-of-way (ROW) adjacent to their property or vacate an existing easement on their property.
+In order to vacate an easement or ROW, property owners must first complete a petition and an application form and submit the applicable fees.
 The City will review the application and set a public hearing to consider the vacation.
-The vacation is reviewed by the City Attorney, approved/denied by City Council after a public hearing is held.
+The vacation is reviewed by the City Attorney and approved/denied by City Council after a public hearing is held.
 If the vacation is approved, it will be filed with the properties impacted at Ramsey County.
 Processing time is approximately 30 -60 days.

 Noise Variance Application

 A noise variance application is required for proposed work in the City Right-of-Way that is conducted outside of normal working hours as defined in the City Code 405.